 A well-designed ad will inspire dreams in people who may not be able to afford your boat.
-Some of these dreamers will actually answer your ad, in order to carry on with their fantasy.
+Some of these dreamers will actually answer your advert, in order to carry on with their fantasy.
+And some may even ask to view or have a sea trial.
 It is important for you to identify these "tyre-kickers" before they waste too much of your time or interfere with selling your boat.

 Watch out for the signs